-AMERICAN RESCUE PLAN (ARP) ACT GRANTS
+FEDERAL SUPPLEMENTAL SUPPORT under the AMERICAN RESCUE PLAN ACT GRANTS (SSARP)

-ARP Act emergency funds may be used for any component of students cost of attendance or for emergency costs that arise due to the coronavirus, such as tuition and fees, food, housing, course materials, technology, health care (including mental health) and child-care expenses.
+SSARP Act emergency funds may be used for any component of students cost of attendance or for emergency costs that arise due to the coronavirus, such as tuition and fees, food, housing, course materials, technology, health care (including mental health) and child-care expenses.

 The ARP Act requires that institutions prioritize students with exceptional need, such as students eligible to receive a Federal Pell Grant.
 This will be completed through a common application process at each institution.